Neck Injury Solicitors — Scotland

 It’s best to consult a doctor immediately after your accident for your well-being and to rule out anything more serious and ensure there’s a medical record of your injuries.

 You could still claim compensation for neck injuries sustained in a road traffic accident.
-You will need evidence that the accident was not your fault.
+You will need evidence that the accident was not your fault to establish grounds for a claim.
 If it was your fault, it is unlikely that you can successfully claim compensation.

 If you were only partly at fault for the accident, you can still claim; however, your compensation may not be as high.
-If contributory negligence is proven, the court will reduce the compensation accordingly.
+If contributory negligence is proven, the court reduces the compensation to reflect your share of liability.

 This depends entirely on the extent of the neck and spinal injuries.
 You may need to wait until the long-term and short-term effects of the injury have been assessed.
 Some claims may be resolved within a few months, while others may take much longer.